Alabama Crimson Tide baseball

 The Alabama Crimson Tide baseball team represents the University of Alabama in NCAA Division I college baseball.
-Along with most other Alabama athletic teams, the baseball team participates in the Western Division of the Southeastern Conference.
+Along with most other Alabama athletic teams, the baseball team participates in the Southeastern Conference.
 The team plays its home games on campus at Sewell–Thomas Stadium.

 History

-The Crimson Tide baseball team leads the SEC in all-time wins with over 2,500 victories.
-The program trails only LSU for the most SEC regular season titles with 13 and 7 tournament championships.
+The Crimson Tide baseball team leads the SEC in all-time wins with 2,837 victories.
+The program trails only LSU for the most SEC regular season titles with 14 and 7 tournament championships.
 Tide baseball teams have participated in the NCAA College World Series five times (1950, 1983, 1996, 1997, 1999), finishing second in 1983 and 1997.
-The Crimson Tide have also had over 60 players make it to the major leagues, the most in the SEC.
+The Crimson Tide have also had over 72 players make it to the major leagues, 2nd most in the SEC just behind Arkansas with 70 players.